Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] False, capacity and commitment are the Project manager's responsibility.
 - [ ] False, the Scrum Master does that.
 - [ ] True.
-- [ ] True, accordingly to what was committed to the stakeholders.
+- [ ] True, accordingly to what was committed to the Stakeholders.
 - [ ] False.

 _[⬆ Back to Top](#table-of-contents)_